Learn 3 different methods to clean tile floors without leaving behind streaks.

 Additional Tips to Keep in Mind

-- Cleaning the grout is often overlooked because we believe it must be done in conjunction with the cleaning of the tiles.
+Cleaning the grout is often overlooked because I believe it needs to be done in conjunction with the cleaning of the tiles.
 This isn’t always true.
 So, once a month, give the grout a thorough cleaning and seal it if it isn’t already.

-- Avoid using harsh tools: Tiles are robust, but that doesn’t mean you should disregard safety precautions.
+Avoid needing harsh tools: Tiles are robust, but that doesn’t mean you should disregard safety precautions.
 Steel wool, beater rollers, and scouring powders should be avoided.
 To remove stubborn stains, use microfiber towels and sponges instead.